dolittle/Runtime/Documentation/Concepts/events.md

 Sally adds 100$ into her bank, which would result in an event like "Add 100$ to Sally's account".
 But if the bank accidentally adds 1000$ instead of the 100$ then a correcting event should be played, like "Subtract 900$ from Sally's account".
 And with event sourcing, this information is preserved in the event store for eg. later auditing purposes.

 ### Naming
-To indicate that the event “has happened in the past”, it should be named as verb in the past tense.
+To indicate that the event “has happened in the past”, it should be named as a verb in the past tense.
 Often it can contain the name of the entity that the change or action is affecting.

 - ✅ `DishPrepared`
 - ✅ `ItemAddedToCart`